RonaldDijkstra/wildfestivalgroningen/README.md

 ## About this website

-This website is built with [Middleman](https://middlemanapp.com/) with [Middleman Template by ThoughtBot](https://github.com/thoughtbot/middleman-template) and is multilanguage ready.
+This website is built with [Middleman](https://middlemanapp.com/) with [Middleman Template by ThoughtBot](https://github.com/thoughtbot/middleman-template).
 This website is deployed with and to [Netlify](https://www.netlify.com/).

 ## Before Setup